singhaxn/rpi-rgb-app/README.md

 ## How does it work?

-This is a [`Flask`](https://flask.palletsprojects.com/en/2.1.x/) application, that uses the [`lgpio` library](https://abyz.me.uk/lg/py_lgpio.html), to set GPIO signals to control a connected RGB LED strip.
+This is a [`Flask`](https://flask.palletsprojects.com/en/2.1.x/) application, that uses either [`pigpio`](https://abyz.me.uk/rpi/pigpio/python.html) or [`lgpio`](https://abyz.me.uk/lg/py_lgpio.html), to set GPIO signals to control a connected RGB LED strip.
 An RGB amplifier is used to convert the 3.3V GPIO signals to 12V as required by a 5050 RGB strip.

 Although this app has only been tested with a 12V strip, with an appropriate amplifier or circuit, this may even work with 5V strips.